Optimise cTrader Backtest Settings in Xen

 Xen can help you:

-- Review optimisation outcomes
+- evaluate optimisation results

-- Identify weak settings
+- identify weak or unstable settings

-- Compare parameter quality
+- compare parameter quality

-- Suggest areas for strategy improvement
+- suggest areas for improvement

 Recommended Workflow

-- Build and test a working baseline cBot
+- Build and validate a working baseline

-- Run a normal backtest first
+- Run a standard backtest

-- Optimise selected inputs only
+- Optimise a small number of inputs

 - Export the report

-- Upload the report into Xen for analysis
+- Upload the report into Xen

 Success